A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Abstract

 \section{Abstract}

-We present a deterministic $(1+o(1))$-approximation $O(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for solving the single-source shortest paths problem on distributed weighted networks (the \congest model); here $n$ is the number of nodes in the network and $\diam$ is its (hop) diameter.
-This is the first non-trivial deterministic algorithm for this problem.
-It also improves (i) the running time of the randomized $(1+o(1))$-approximation $\tilde O(n^{1/2}\diam^{1/4}+\diam)$-time\footnote{$\tilde O$ hides polylogarithmic factors.} algorithm of Nanongkai~\citem[STOC 2014]{Nanongkai-STOC14} by a factor of as large as $n^{1/8}$, and (ii) the $O(\epsilon^{-1}\log \epsilon^{-1})$-approximation factor of Lenzen and Patt-Shamir's $\tilde O(n^{1/2+\epsilon}+\diam)$-time algorithm~\citem[STOC 2013]{LenzenP_stoc13} within the same running time.
-Our running time matches the known time lower bound of $\Omega(n^{1/2}/\log n + \diam)$~\citem[Das~Sarma~et~al., STOC 2011]{DasSarmaHKKNPPW12} modulo some lower-order terms, thus essentially settling the status of this problem which was raised at least a decade ago~\citem[Elkin, SIGACT News 2004]{Elkin04}.
-It also implies a $(2+o(1))$-approximation $O(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for approximating a network's weighted diameter which almost matches the lower bound by Holzer~et~al.~\citem[PODC 2012]{HolzerW12}.
+We present a deterministic $(1+o(1))$-approximation $(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for solving the single-source shortest paths problem on distributed weighted networks (the \congest model); here $n$ is the number of nodes in the network, $\diam$ is its (hop) diameter, and edge weights are positive integers from $ 1 $ to $ \poly (n) $.
+This is the first nontrivial deterministic algorithm for this problem.
+It also improves (i) the running time of the randomized $(1+o(1))$-approximation $\tilde O(\sqrt{n} \diam^{1/4} + \diam)$-time\footnote{Throughout, we use $\tilde O (\cdot)$ to hide polylogarithmic factors in $n$.} algorithm of Nanongkai~\citem[STOC 2014]{Nanongkai-STOC14} by a factor of as large as~$n^{1/8}$, and (ii) the $O(\epsilon^{-1}\log \epsilon^{-1})$-approximation factor of Lenzen and Patt-Shamir's $\tilde O(n^{1/2+\epsilon}+\diam)$-time algorithm~\citem[STOC 2013]{LenzenP_stoc13} within the same running time.
+Our running time matches the known time lower bound of $\Omega(\sqrt{n / \log{n}} + \diam)$~\citem[Elkin, STOC 2004]{Elkin06} up to subpolynomial factors, thus essentially settling the status of this problem which was raised at least a decade ago \citem[Elkin, SIGACT News 2004]{Elkin04}.
+It also implies a $(2+o(1))$-approximation $(n^{1/2+o(1)}+\diam^{1+o(1)})$-time algorithm for approximating a network's weighted diameter which almost matches the lower bound by Holzer and Pinsker~\citem[OPODIS 2015]{HolzerP15}.